SysKitTeam/docs-spdockit/manage-sharepoint-permissions/site-collection-actions/permission-levels-wizard.md

 ---
-title: Permissions Levels Wizard
-description: >-
-  This article explains how to use SPDocKit Permission Levels Wizard to create, delete, or edit permission levels on your SharePoint Farm.
+description: This article explains how to use SPDocKit Permission Levels Wizard to create, delete, or edit permission levels on your SharePoint Farm.
-author: Mia Tomaić
-date: 25/5/2017
 ---

 # Permission Levels Wizard